Skip links

 At MOL, our CIPD-accredited courses touch on things like remote working, flexible policies and how to support people in today's workplace.

-In this blog, we’ve pulled together the most up-to-date stats from the UK and around the world to show how work has changed in 2025.
+In this blog, we've pulled together the most up-to-date stats from the UK and around the world to show how work has changed, updated for 2026.

 Remote work statistics in the UK